5th Year Student

 For the past four years, I have had the immense privilege of serving Penn State THON in several capacities; as a Committee Member, Organization Member, Captain, and Director.
 In each of these roles, I have learned invaluable lessons as a leader, follower, friend, and person.
 Since becoming a THON Volunteer, I’ve also had the privilege of meeting Four Diamonds families and learning more about each of their unique stories.
 Through learning from them, I feel lucky to be able to put a face to the impact that THON and Four Diamonds have year-round.
 From watching CJ Ford ring the bell on Zoom when he finished treatment, to playing a scavenger hunt with the Bonn Family at Harvest Day, to watching Aubrey Evans participate in the Kids Fashion Show from across the country, these moments showed me the importance of continuing to provide happy memories for children and teens impacted by childhood cancer.
 Being able to serve as the Executive Director for THON 2023 allows me to continue to develop opportunities for volunteers and THON supporters to see the impact of our work through these special moments, while also fundraising so that one day no child must fight this horrible disease.

-What responsibilities do you have as the Executive Director for THON 2021?
+What are your main responsibilities as a Director for THON 2023?